 Views from Tarras include Lake Dunstan, the Bendigo Wetland Reserve and the protected and distinctive Sugar Loaf – raised landform of glacial river terraces with flat tops and steep side slopes.

-At the Tarras village there is a general store, tearooms, school and merino shop, which specialises in high quality wool products from the district’s famed merino flocks.
+At the Tarras village there is a general store, tearooms, a vintageware, fabric, furnitures and fancies shop, the school and a merino shop, which specialises in high quality wool products from the district’s famed merino flocks.

 Take the time to stop and explore Tarras and you will be richly rewarded.